-You should adapt to meet the requirements of your own governance but ensure you are still meeting the requirements of Part 2 of KCSIE (September 2016) this includes:
+You should adapt to meet the requirements of your own governance but ensure you are still meeting the requirements of Part 2 of KCSIE (September 2021) this includes:

-- Taking leadership responsibility for the school's Safeguarding and Child Protection arrangements; this includes assisting the DSL with the S175/157 safeguarding self- assessment on an annual basis - That they are up to date with emerging issues in Safeguarding and recognise the strategies by the Local Authority in trying to keep children safe in Cornwall - Ensuring that we have a nominated link Governor for Child Protection and Safeguarding and this person has received appropriate training for their role. - The designated safeguarding governor visits the school regularly to review safeguarding within the school and includes within visits regular discussions with children - Ensuring that we have a DSL for Child Protection, appointed from the Senior Management Team and one who oversees and line manages the activities and the activities of all other leads in the school.
+- Taking leadership responsibility for the school's Safeguarding and Child Protection arrangements; this includes assisting the DSL with the S175/157 safeguarding self- assessment on an annual basis - That they are up to date with emerging issues in Safeguarding and recognise the strategies by the Local Authority in trying to keep children safe in Cornwall - Ensuring that we have a nominated link Governor for Child Protection and Safeguarding and this person has received appropriate training for their role.
+They should not be a member of staff within the school as this could lead to a possible conflict of interest and they need to act as the schools 'critical friend'. - Safeguarding Governors should not act in the role of DSL or DDSL.
+No member of the governing body should be given confidential information about any child or family in school unless the permission of the family has been given to share the information or it is on the advice of the LADO.
+All reports involving any information about children for governor meetings and briefings should be anonymised. - The designated safeguarding governor visits the school regularly to review safeguarding within the school and includes within visits regular discussions with children. - Ensuring that we have a DSL for Child Protection, appointed from the Senior Management Team and one who oversees and line manages the activities and the activities of all other leads in the school.
 The number of DDSL's needs to be sufficient in number depending upon the size and demands of the school. - That the DSL/DDSL are fully equipped to undertake the Safeguarding role and that they have access to the appropriate training and that this is updated with certified training every two years. - That a DSL is on the premises and available during school hours, where this is not available there is cover in place.
 Therefore, ensuring there is cover at all times. - That we have a nominated link Governor for CIC (Children in Care) and SEND alongside other nominated leads in the School on these issues; - We have an appointed teacher who is responsible for Children in Care who understands his/her Safeguarding responsibilities and is fully aware of the Local Safeguarding procedures and attends regular training and briefings in relation to children in care. - Safeguarding is an agenda item at every full governing body meeting